jnemo44/Trivia-Game/README.md

 This project makes use of Python3, pip, and node so these should be installed before proceeding.

 #### Backend
-While inside of the backend directory run `pip install requirements.txt`.
+While inside of the backend directory run `pip install -r requirements.txt`.
 All requirements should be satisfied after running this command.
+**Note: requirements.txt does not include pyscopg2.
+This will need to be added later once an error asserts requiring it.
+I found that if pyscopg2 was part of the requirements.txt file I was unable to run the server.**

 Before running the backend server set the following parameters: